Why Reading Notes Is Not Enough to Get a High ATAR

 If you want a stronger weekly structure around that process, How to Create the Ultimate HSC Study Planner is a useful companion read.

-Are notes useless for HSC study?
+Are Notes Useless for HSC Study?

 No. Notes are useful for quick review and compression.
 They become a problem when they are the main strategy instead of the starting point.